 - Photographs for research purposes are permitted; check with a staff member first

 - Scans and photocopies are made by staff members in keeping with our copying policies

 - Upon leaving for the day, please notify the staff whether you are finished with your material or wish to place it on hold for a return visit

-Classes from UMass Amherst and other schools are welcome to visit Special Collections and University Archives to make use of our unique collections.
-Members of the SCUA staff are available to provide introductions to archival research, overviews of specific areas of historical interest, information about the collections, and discussions of the history of UMass Amherst.
-In recent years, the staff have hosted classes from history and American culture, African American studies, English and comparative literature, art history, anthropology, politics, business, and library and information science, among other disciplines.
+Classes are welcome to visit SCUA to make use of our collections and to learn about archival and historical research.
+Our staff are available to provide introductions to archival research, overviews of specific areas of historical interest, information about the collections, and discussions of the history of UMass Amherst.
+In recent years, the staff have hosted classes from history and American culture, African American studies, English and comparative literature, art history, education, anthropology, politics, business, and library and information science, among other disciplines.

-Class visits should be arranged ahead of time to avoid scheduling conflicts and to help us prepare.
+To avoid scheduling conflicts, class visits should be arranged ahead of time.
 Please include the following information when contacting SCUA:

-- Name of professor/teacher/contact
+- Name of instructor or contact

 - Date(s) requested, with start and finish time

 - Subject area and research interests